ExpediaGroup/graphql-kotlin/website/docs/schema-generator/federation/federated-schemas.md

 }
 ```

-#### Federated GraphQL schema
+### Federated Supergraph

 Once we have both base and extended GraphQL services up and running, we will also need to configure Federated Gateway
-to combine them into a single schema.
+to combine them into a single supergraph schema.
 Using the examples above, our final federated schema will be generated as:

 ```graphql
 schema {